scaleflex/react-cloudimage-responsive-plain/README.md

 Original image hosted on your web server.
 You can use absolute path or relative to baseURL in your config.

-**NOTES:**

-The plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
-This is the recommended way of using the Cloudimage Responsive plugin.

 ### sizes

 ###### Type: **Object** | Default: **undefined**